Graham Wiggins

 Graham Wiggins (October 25, 1962 – September 7, 2016) was an American musician and scientist.
 He played the didgeridoo, keyboards, melodica, sampler, and various percussion instruments with his groups, the Oxford-based Outback and Dr. Didg.
 He also developed new technologies for magnetic resonance imaging (MRI).

 Early life and education

 Graham Wiggins was born on 25 October 1962 in New York City, United States to an Australian mother and a British father from Abingdon, Oxfordshire, and grew up in New York.

-He graduated from Paul D. Schreiber High School in Port Washington, NY in 1980.
-Although his first instruments were piano and horn, he first taught himself to play the didgeridoo while a physics student at Boston University in 1982, after hearing Warren Senders demonstrating a cardboard-tube didgeridoo as part of a "world music" concert series in Boston.
-He graduated from Boston University in 1985, relocating to Oxford, England for postgraduate study.
-In order to earn extra money there to complete his doctorate he also performed as a busking didgeridoo player.
+e graduated from Paul D. Schreiber High School in Port Washington, New York in 1980.

+Although his first instruments were piano and horn, he taught himself to play the didgeridoo while a physics student at Boston University in 1982, after hearing Warren Senders demonstrating a cardboard-tube didgeridoo as part of a "world music" concert series in Boston.

+He graduated from Boston University in 1985, relocating to Oxford, England, UK, for postgraduate study.
+In order to earn extra money to complete his doctorate, he also performed as a busking didgeridoo player.
 He earned his nickname Dr. Didg while testing his didgeridoo in the Clarendon physics laboratory.